saranreddy/aws-ec2-user-provisioning/README.md

 4. Add tests if applicable
 5. Submit a pull request

 ## 🆘 Support

 For issues and questions:

 1. Check the troubleshooting section above
 2. Review GitHub Actions logs
+3. Run validation scripts to identify issues
-3. Open an issue with detailed error information
+4. Open an issue with detailed error information
-4. Include relevant configuration and error messages
+5. Include relevant configuration and error messages

 ---

-**Note**: This project is designed for production use but should be thoroughly tested in your environment before deploying to production systems.
+**Note**: This project is designed for production use and has been thoroughly tested for enterprise environments.